wiedld/open-delivery-slot/README.md

 5. OpenDeliverySlot will reload the page every few minutes, and push a notification if a slot opens up.

 6. If you navigate away from that page (within that tab) and return, then you will need to trigger the watcher again.

+## Troubleshooting:
+Firefox Preferences does not explicitly have settings to enable/disable certain Service Workers.
+As a result, if you have selected `"Never remember history"` then it will disable the workers.
+Instead, we recommend `"Use custom settings for history"` and to select/deselect the subcategories.

 ## Etc